IBM-Bluemix-Docs/containers/cs_cluster.md

 1. From the catalog, in the **Infrastructure** section, select **Network**.
 2. Select **Subnet/IPs** and click **Create**.
-3. From the **Select the type of subnet to add to this account** drop-down menu, select **Portable Public**.
+3. From the **Select the type of subnet to add to this account** drop-down menu, select **Portable Public** or **Portable Private**.
 4. Select the number of IP addresses that you want to add from your portable subnet.

-    **Note:** When you add portable public IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your Ingress controller or to create a load balancer service.
+    **Note:** When you add portable IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your Ingress controller or to create a load balancer service.
 For example, if you request eight portable public IP addresses, you can use five of them to expose your apps to the public.

-5. Select the public VLAN where you want to route the portable public IP addresses to.
-You must select the public VLAN that an existing worker node is connected to.
-Review the public VLAN for a worker node.
+5. Select the public or private VLAN where you want to route the portable public or private IP addresses to.
+You must select the public or private VLAN that an existing worker node is connected to.
+Review the public or private VLAN for a worker node.

     ```
     bx cs worker-get <worker_id>